Feature classification and training¶

 performances on the same set of samples that has been used for

 performances.
-Note that this performances estimation scheme can also
+Note that this scheme to estimate the performance can also

-be estimated afterward (see Validating the classification model
+be carried out afterwards (see Validating the classification model

 Once the classifier has been trained, one can apply the model to classify a set of features on a new vector data file using the VectorClassifier application: